-Testimony in Opposition of SB208 Kyle C. Velte, Associate Professor, University of Kansas School of Law Senate Education Committee February 23, 2021
+Testimony in Opposition of HB 2238 Kyle C. Velte, Associate Dean for Faculty and Professor, University of Kansas School of Law House Education Committee February 13, 2023

-My name is Kyle C. Velte and I am an associate professor at the University of Kansas School of Law.
-My research and scholarly writing focus on LGBTQ civil rights, including the rights of transgender individuals under state and federal antidiscrimination laws and the U.S. Constitution.
+My name is Kyle C. Velte and I am the associate dean for faculty and a professor at the University of Kansas School of Law.
+My research and scholarship focus on LGBTQ civil rights, including the rights of transgender individuals under state and federal antidiscrimination laws and the U.S. Constitution.
 In addition, I teach a law school course on sexual orientation, gender identity, and the law, which includes materials on transgender rights.
 My testimony is offered in my personal capacity as an expert in the field of LGBTQ antidiscrimination law and LGBTQ constitutional law.
 I do not represent the University of Kansas in my testimony.

-I testify today to vigorously oppose SB 208.
-Transgender and cisgender (i.e., non-transgender) youth participate in sports for the same reasons, such as maintaining physical fitness, meeting the physical and mental challenges presented by sports, gaining life skills (leadership, compromise, resilience, teamwork, work ethic), experiencing the mutual camaraderie that is unique to sports teams, and maintaining mental health (to name a few).
+I testify today to vigorously oppose HB 2238.
+Transgender and cisgender (i.e., nontransgender) youth participate in sports for the same reasons, such as maintaining physical fitness, meeting the physical and mental challenges presented by sports, gaining life skills (leadership, compromise, resilience, teamwork, work ethic), experiencing the mutual camaraderie that is unique to sports teams, and maintaining mental health (to name a few).
 If this bill were to become law, it would exclude young transgender athletes from these important opportunities for physical, cognitive, and emotional growth, as well as stigmatize these youth in the eyes of the entire community by sending the message that "you don't belong."